-Working alongside the Surrey Care Association, Surrey County Council wishes to work with all local care providers to provide prospective clients and family members or representatives with clear and consistent information and advice about their long-term care and costs of care.
+Surrey County Council is working with local care providers to provide prospective clients and family members or representatives with clear and consistent information and advice about their long-term care and costs of care.

 Both the local authority and the provider has a responsibility to ensure they are fully informed and understand the financial arrangements they are entering into.